 1. Philosophical Issues Raised by Prophecy

 It is often assumed that the primary purpose of prophecy is to foretell the future, but this is not always the case.
 In the great monotheistic religious traditions (Judaism, Christianity, and Islam), for instance, a prophet is taken to be a person who makes God’s will particularly clear, whether or not this involves making predictions about the future.
 As William Hasker says, in these traditions, prophets are usually involved in “witnessing to the people concerning God’s purposes and requirements and seeking to recall them to obedience” (Hasker 1989, 194).
-There are fascinating debates in these religious traditions, especially in the medieval period, debates that we will not discuss here (see Kreisel 2001, Shatz 1998, Rahman 2011, and the entries in this encyclopedia concerning key historical figures discussed in those sources).
-Related questions about how a human person might come to know God’s will through some kind of revelation are discussed elsewhere in this encyclopedia, for example in the entries on the epistemology of religion and philosophy and Christian theology.
+There are fascinating debates in these religious traditions, especially in the medieval period, debates that we will not discuss here (see Kreisel 2001, Shatz 1998, Rahman 2011, Lorch 2016, López-Farjeat 2014, and the entries in this encyclopedia concerning the key figures discussed in those sources).
+Related questions about how a human person might come to know God’s will through some kind of revelation are also discussed elsewhere in this encyclopedia, for example in the entries on the epistemology of religion and philosophy and Christian theology.

-But when philosophers discuss prophecy, they are typically interested in prophecies concerning the contingent future, so that will be the focus in the remainder of this article.
+When philosophers discuss prophecy, they are typically interested in prophecies concerning the contingent future, so that will be the focus in the remainder of this article.
 What special philosophical issues are raised by this kind of prophecy?

-Let’s say that a future event is contingent if and only if it is both not determined that it will happen and also not determined that it will not happen.
+Let’s say that a future event is contingent if and only if it is not determined that it will happen and also not determined that it will not happen.
 (For more on the notion of determinism, see the entry on causal determinism.)
-Now imagine that based upon the revelation of an infallible God, a person prophecies that some future contingent event will occur.
+Now suppose that based upon the revelation of an infallible God, a person prophecies that some future contingent event will occur.
 Since God cannot be wrong, does it follow that the future contingent event must occur?
 And if it must occur, how can it be a contingent event?